Rdhirschel/Rdhirschel/README.md

 - I'm a high school student
 - I enjoy coding different things and learning while creating
 - Math and Science enjoyer
-- Fluent in Hebrew, English and a bit of German (~A2-B1)
+- Fluent in Hebrew, English, and a bit of German (~A2-B1)

 ## Statistics and cool things